Convair B-36 Peacemaker: Notable appearances in media

 In 1949, the B-36 was featured in the documentary film, Target: Peace, about the operations of the 7th Bombardment Wing at Carswell AFB.
 Other scenes included B-36 production at the Fort Worth plant.

 Strategic Air Command is a 1955 American film starring James Stewart as a Major League Baseball star and World War II veteran who is called back to active duty to become a B-36 pilot and flight commander for SAC.

-The documentary Lost Nuke (2004) chronicles a 2003 Canadian expedition to find the first lost nuclear weapon which traveled to the mountain site of the 1950 British Columbia B-36 crash.
+The documentary Lost Nuke (2004) chronicles a 2003 Canadian expedition that traveled to the mountain site of the 1950 British Columbia B-36 crash to find the first lost nuclear weapon.